fengweijp/anywhichway/README.md

 # Metadata

-The signature of metadata is: `{created:Date,updated:Date,expires:Date,lifespan:milliseconds}`.
+The signature of metadata is: `{created:Date,updated:Date,expires:Date,duration:milliseconds}`.

 With the exception of Dates, unique object uuidv4 ids are stored on objects themselves rather than in metadata.
 Their signature is: `<classname>@<uuidv4>`.